An introduction to pitch strength in contemporary popular music analysis and production: Variable pitch strength in contemporary popular music

 \section{Variable pitch strength in contemporary popular music}

-\paragraph{Entire songs - examples.} A song can exhibit a higher PS than another.
-For example, Vitalic's `Eternity' \citep{vitalic2017eternity} can be perceived as having a higher PS than Vitalic's `And it goes like' \citep{vitalic2023anditgoeslike}.
+\paragraph{Entire songs - examples.} An entire song or extract can exhibit a higher PS than another.
+For example, Vitalic's `Eternity' \citep{vitalic2017eternity} has a higher PS than Vitalic's `And it goes like' \citep{vitalic2023anditgoeslike}.
 Using \citepos{zwicker1990pitchstrength} sounds as a reference (see Appendix~\ref{ref:appendix3}), the beginning of `Eternity' shows a PS greater than sound 3 (between sounds 1 and 3), whereas the beginning of `And it goes like' shows a PS comparable to sounds 6 to 8.

-\paragraph{Pitch strength evaluation.} How to evaluate the extent to which PS varies across songs?
-The proposed answer involves (1) a \emph{noisiness-inharmonicity} space (Appendix~\ref{ref:appendix4}) and (2) the Resonance EQ audio plug-in (Appendix~\ref{ref:appendix5}):
+\paragraph{Pitch strength evaluation.} How to evaluate the extent to which PS varies across many songs?
+The proposed answer involves (1) a \emph{noisiness-inharmonicity} space (see Appendix~\ref{ref:appendix4}) and (2) the Resonance EQ audio plug-in (see Appendix~\ref{ref:appendix5}):

 \begin{enumerate}[label={(\arabic*)}]